68 Ventures Bowl

 The 68 Ventures Bowl is a postseason NCAA-sanctioned Division I FBS college football bowl game that has been played annually in Mobile, Alabama since 1999.
 In 2021, the game was moved from Ladd–Peebles Stadium to Hancock Whitney Stadium, on the campus of the University of South Alabama.
 The game currently matches teams from the Sun Belt Conference and the Mid-American Conference.
-Originally known as the Mobile Alabama Bowl during its first two playings, it has undergone numerous name changes.
+Originally known as the Mobile Alabama Bowl during its first two editions, it has since undergone numerous name changes.

 History

 The game was known as the Mobile Alabama Bowl for its first two playings, in 1999 and 2000.
 GMAC (now Ally Financial) had become the title sponsor for the 2000 playing, and the game was renamed as the GMAC Bowl for the 2001 though January 2010 playings.
 It was then the GoDaddy.com Bowl for the January 2011 to January 2013 playings when GoDaddy took over sponsorship.
 In May 2013, it was announced that the ".com" would be dropped from the bowl's name, rebranding it as the GoDaddy Bowl for the January 2014 through December 2015 editions.
 Dollar General took over sponsorship on August 17, 2016, with the 2016 through 2018 playings branded as the Dollar General Bowl.
 It was announced on May 29, 2019, that Dollar General would no longer sponsor the bowl.
 It was temporarily called by its original name, the Mobile Alabama Bowl, until new sponsorship by LendingTree was announced on November 15, 2019, making it the LendingTree Bowl.
 On May 15, 2023, the game was renamed as the 68 Ventures Bowl for its new sponsor, Daphne based 68 Ventures, a real estate investment company.

 When the bowl first began, it was played as one of the first games of the bowl season in December.
 The 2006 season saw the game moved to January, and it served as one of the last bowls played before the national championship game of either the Bowl Championship Series or the College Football Playoff.
 For the 2015 season, the bowl was moved back to December, where it remained for every subsequent playing except for the 2019 season.